midbel/sqb/README.md

 * Truncate
 * Merge

-See the following sections for their usage
+See the following sections for their usage.

 ### Select